 time.
 Each student

-presenting must submit a title, signed by his/her mentor, before Monday
+presenting must submit a title, signed by his/her mentor, to the

 The mentors have the responsibility during the NSS Research class to